plungepool/wiki-dot-plungepool-dot-dev/src/music_tools.md

 ## Behringer TD-3-Yellow

 On loan indefinitely from a friend who wasn't really vibing with it.
 As most people who have touched a 303 before will tell you, it's dreadful to program or even generally use as intended.
-That's why most jungle basslines are fairly simple and repetitive and the variation comes from messing with the filters.
+That's why many of the dance music genres that made it famous use it for fairly simple and repetitive bassline patterns and the variation comes from messing with the filters.
 I tried to learn and it never stuck.
 Recently though I started sending midi to it and running the output through my **Darkglass B7K Ultra** which kicks ass.
 Probably my go-to for any synth bass from now on.

 ## Eurorack